WuerthPhoenix/tornado/src/tornado/email_collector/doc/README.md

       --config-dir=/tornado-email-collector/config \
 ```

-In this example the Email Collector starts and reads the configuration from
+In this example the Email Collector starts up and then reads the configuration from
-the _/tornado-email-collector/config_ directory
+the _/tornado-email-collector/config_ directory.